 Another theory states that Yasuke was a Habshi from Ethiopia.

+Like Yasuke, Habshi were powerful and skilled soldiers unlike other east Africans who suffered from famine.
 According to this theory his original name might be the Ethiopian Yisake or Portuguese Isaque, derived from Isaac.

 Yasuke was famous for his height and extremely dark skin color.

 This leads us to another possible theory that he was from South Sudan and part of the Dinka culture.
 Dinka people are among the tallest in Africa.
 They have darker skin than Ethiopians, Eritreans and Somalis.
 If this is correct, Yasuke would of possibly been enslaved in his childhood.
 As a note, adult men of Dinkan culture drew patterns on their faces.
 There was no recorded account of Yasuke with a face pattern.

 Yasuke accompanied Alessandro Valignano when he came to the capital in March 1581.
 Recorded to be over 6 feet tall in an era when most Japanese were closer to 5 feet and with dark skin which most the Japanese had likely never seen.
 Not surprisingly his appearance would have created quite a stir.